 The AIFM Directive (as implemented by the UK AIFM Regime and the FCA Handbook) prescribes two methods of measuring and expressing leverage (as opposed to gearing) and requires disclosure of the maximum amount of "leverage" the Company might be subject to.
-The definition of leverage is wider than that of gearing and includes exposures that are not considered to be gearing.
+The definition of leverage is wider than that of gearing and includes any method by which exposure is increased such as foreign currency holdings or purchasing derivatives.